storesafe/cordova-sqlite-storage/README.md

 - This version supports the use of two (2) possible Android sqlite database implementations:
   - default: lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector)
   - optional: built-in Android database classes (usage described below)
-- WP(7/8) is not supported by this version branch (TBD link to where WP(7/8) will be supported)
+- WP(7/8), Windows 8, Windows 8.1, and Windows Phone 8.1 are not supported by this version branch, now supported in: [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy)
-- The following features are moved to [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) and removed from this project:
+- The following features are moved to [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) and removed from this ~~project~~ version branch:
   - REGEXP support
   - Pre-populated database
-- Windows 8.1(+)/Windows Phone 8.1(+) version is in an alpha state:
+- Windows version is in an alpha state:
-  - Native build for Windows 10 is still missing
+  - ~~Native build for Windows 10 is still missing~~
   - Issue with UNICODE `\u0000` character (same as `\0`)
   - No background processing (for future consideration)
-  - You *may* encounter issues with Cordova CLI due to [CB-8866](https://issues.apache.org/jira/browse/CB-8866). *Old workaround:* you can install using [litehelpers / cordova-windows-nufix](https://github.com/litehelpers/cordova-windows-nufix) and `plugman` as described below.
+  - ~~You *may* encounter issues with Cordova CLI due to [CB-8866](https://issues.apache.org/jira/browse/CB-8866). *Old workaround:* you can install using [litehelpers / cordova-windows-nufix](https://github.com/litehelpers/cordova-windows-nufix) and `plugman` as described below.~~
   - In addition, problems with the Windows version have been reported in case of a Cordova project using a Visual Studio template/extension instead of Cordova/PhoneGap CLI or `plugman`
-  - Not tested with a Windows 10 (or Windows Phone 10) target; Windows 10 build is not expected to work with Windows Phone
+  - ~~Not tested with a Windows 10 (or Windows Phone 10) target; Windows 10 build is not expected to work with Windows Phone~~
 - FTS3, FTS4, and R-Tree support is tested working OK in this version (for all target platforms in this version branch Android/iOS/Windows)
 - Android is supported back to SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.
 - API to open the database may be changed somewhat to be more streamlined.
 Transaction and single-statement query API will NOT be changed.